TypeScript Notes

 or -b

 , which enable build mode.
-This mode builds the subsidiary projects if they are out of date, then loads their declaration files, and then builds the parent.
+This mode builds the subsidiary projects if they are out of date, then loads their declaration files and builds the parent.
+If the parent has no source files of its own, it should define an empty files

 Build mode options include: